 Privacy

-superdeduper is open-source software you run locally on your own computer.
+SuperDeDuper is open-source software you run locally on your own computer.
 By default it does not connect to the internet at all.
-The only data that ever leaves your machine is the data you opt in to send through the Leaderboard feature, described below.
+The only data that ever leaves your machine is data you affirmatively opt in to send through the Leaderboard feature, described below in detail.

 The desktop app

-Sign-in uses Google OAuth.
-We receive your Google user ID, verified email, and basic profile info (name, picture) only at the moment you sign in.
-We store only the user ID and the username you chose.
-Sign out at any time from the app's Settings; you can also revoke our app's access in your Google account settings.
+If you sign in with Google or Discord, we receive your provider's stable user ID, your verified email address (Google) or handle (Discord), and basic profile info (display name, profile picture) at the moment you sign in.
+We store only the stable user ID and a display name you choose; we do not retain your email after the verification step.
+You can sign out from the app's Settings panel and revoke our app's access at any time via your Google account settings (or Discord's app authorizations panel).

 Deleting your data